JJFrisch/JJFrisch/README.md

-- 👋 Hi, I’m @JJFrisch
+- 👋 Hi, I’m Jake Frischmann
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Science!! and Data Science!!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently in high school
-- 📫 How to reach me ...
+- 📫 Reach me at jjfrisch@outlook.com
+- My favorite languages so far:
+- Java, Python, JS(CSS-HTML), C#(Unity)

 <!---
 JJFrisch/JJFrisch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.